 Cheltenham Transport Plan

-The Cheltenham Transport Plan (CTP) is a long held Cheltenham Borough Council (CBC) policy to improve the quality of life in the town and increase its economic prosperity.
-The CTP was first considered by the local Civic Society in 2000, and was subsequently endorsed and adopted by the Borough Council as part of its Civic Pride Urban Design Framework within the Local Development Framework in 2008.
+The Cheltenham Transport Plan (CTP) is a long-held Cheltenham Borough Council (CBC) policy to improve the quality of life in the town and increase its economic prosperity.
+The CTP was first considered by the local Civic Society in 2000 and was subsequently endorsed and adopted by the Borough Council as part of its Civic Pride Urban Design Framework within the Local Development Framework in 2008.

 The delivery of the CTP was given approval by GCC's cabinet in a phased process in July 2015.
-A phased delivery of the CTP has allowed monitoring of both the benefits and any additional effects of each phase.
+A phased delivery of the CTP allowed monitoring of both the benefits and any additional effects of each phase.
 The first three phases were successfully introduced between 2016 and 2018 and are permanent.
 The final phase, the restriction of Boots Corner, was authorised to be trialled using Experimental Traffic Regulation Orders (ETROs)